Madonna (album): Development and recording

-The rest of the songs were recorded at the Sigma Sound Studios in New York.
+The remaining songs were recorded at the Sigma Sound Studios in New York.
 Prior to entering the studio, Madonna wrote three more songs for the album: "Lucky Star", "Think of Me" and "I Know It".
 The lyrics to "Lucky Star" were written on a yellow legal notepad, while the music was created on a Casiotone keyboard with a cassette player Kamins had given Madonna.
 She wrote it as a thank you to him, and with the hope that he'd play it in his sets at Danceteria.
-One of the earliest recorded versions of "Lucky Star" Madonna and Lucas created was described as being very "R&B-leaning", while another one was heavy on guitars, but due to a negative experience involving Madonna and a rock guitarist, was quickly discarded.
-Soon however, the singer realized there were not enough songs for the record, to which Lucas then brought two compositions of his own: "Physical Attraction" and "Borderline", written specifically for Madonna.
+One of the earliest recorded versions of "Lucky Star" Madonna and Lucas created was described as being very "R&B-leaning", while another was heavy on guitars, but due to a negative experience involving Madonna and a rock guitarist, was quickly discarded.
+Soon, however, the singer realized there were not enough songs for the album, to which Lucas then brought in two compositions of his own: "Physical Attraction" and "Borderline", written specifically for Madonna.
 The latter was the first song where Lucas used a drum machine instead of a drummer; he and Madonna worked on the track while she was staying at artist Jean-Michel Basquiat's apartment.
-Problems between the singer and Lucas arose, as she felt he was "moving [the songs] away from the sparse form of the original demos", something she did not approve of; the producer ended up leaving the project without altering the tracks.
+Problems arose between Madonna and Lucas, as she felt he was "moving [the songs] away from the sparse form of the original demos", something she did not approve of; the producer ended up leaving the project without altering the tracks.
 John "Jellybean" Benitez, her boyfriend at the time, remixed three songs that would appear on the album.
 In the case of "Burning Up" and "Lucky Star", Benitez added extra guitar riffs and additional vocals; for the latter he also added a "synthesized disco beat with soulful flourishes", and elements of New Wave.

-Another issue arose after Madonna learned Bray had sold "Ain't No Big Deal" to disco act Barracuda, thus rendering it unavailable for her album.
-Benitez approached Curtis Hudson and Lisa Stevens-Crowder from band Pure Energy, and asked them for a song.
+Another issue arose after Madonna learned Bray had sold "Ain't No Big Deal" to disco act Barracuda, making it unavailable for her album.
+Benitez approached Curtis Hudson and Lisa Stevens-Crowder from the band Pure Energy, and asked them for a song.
 Titled "Holiday", the track was written by Hudson and Stevens-Crowder for Pure Energy, but their label Prism Records decided not to record it.
-"Holiday" had been previously offered to Mary Wilson from The Supremes, and Phyllis Hyman.
+"Holiday" had been previously offered to Mary Wilson of The Supremes, and Phyllis Hyman.
 After she was given the demo, Madonna quickly recorded the vocals.
 Benitez assembled the musicians, hummed the music to them, and asked the singer to sing in a "very soulful approach".
-Hudson played guitar, and his brother Raymond the bass; Madonna herself played the cowbell that can be heard towards the beginning, while background vocals were provided by Norma Jean Wright and Tina Baker.
-Just before it was completed, Benitez and Madonna took the tape to Zarr, so he could add what the singer referred to as "Zarrisms": "creative flourishes" that would provide the "finishing touches", which ended up being a piano solo towards the end.
+Hudson played guitar, and his brother Raymond the bass; Madonna herself played the cowbell heard near the beginning, while background vocals were provided by Norma Jean Wright and Tina Baker.
+Just before it was completed, Benitez and Madonna took the tape to Zarr, so he could add what the singer referred to as "Zarrisms": "creative flourishes" that would provide the "finishing touches", which ended up being a piano solo near the end.